oliviacweb/pryon-project-iss/README.md

 The app fetches data from an external API and presents a table with astronaut names and the crafts they are currently aboard.
 It utilizes Redux for state management, Firebase for authentication, and several other utilities for a seamless user experience.

+## Notes
+- ignore compile error on start.
+It's a ts error due to the verson of firebase
+- tried to add Facebook login as well but it requires a policy page and an app review of 5 days.
+There is commented out code for that section

 ## Images
 <img href="https://imgur.com/CDtqb9N"><img src="https://i.imgur.com/CDtqb9N.png" title="source: imgur.com" />
 <img href="https://imgur.com/ROmcedo"><img src="https://i.imgur.com/ROmcedo.png" title="source: imgur.com" />